Bus Driver Commended For Rescuing Lost Baby Walking Alone On A Freeway Overpass

 Last month, however, even she was surprised at the sight she saw.

 Ivic immediately stopped the bus on December 22 when, as she was driving across an overpass on Milwaukee’s south side, she saw a young girl walking by herself on the sidewalk, according to reporting from WISN.
-The child, under a year old, was unattended, crying as she walked up and down the street.
+The child, who was under a year old, was unattended, crying as she walked up and down the street.

 Ivic parked her bus and ran out to grab the child, who was outside on a cold Wisconsin day.
 She brought the girl inside her bus, holding her as she sat in the driver’s seat, calling dispatch to report the incident.